 Why I chose to go gluten free:

-- I have learned so many other wonderful grains exist and can be used to make anything wheat was used to make.
+I have learned so many other wonderful grains exist and can be used to make anything wheat was used to make.
 The consistency and end product is quite different from the regular wheat stuff we are used to.
+(2019 update: 99.75% of the time I am totally grain free and feel better.
+Seriously, Thai food without steamed rice noodles would be criminal!)

 I am certain I could tell many more tales, if I thought on it long and hard enough, about all the fun food diets I have tried, the foods and spices, and the cooking methods.
 Life is a journey; food is a journey... just make sure to have some good quality beer and butter (from grass-fed cows) along for the trek!